-New for 2017/18!
-A Reduced Assist Option will be available in our afternoon class that allows for limited in-classroom responsibilities.
-The reduced assist option is a great choice for families who want a cooperative environment but are not able to complete the full assist load.
+New as of 2017/18!
+A Non-Assist Option is available in our afternoon class that allows for limited in-classroom responsibilities.
+The non-assist option is a great choice for families who want a cooperative environment but are not able to complete the assist load.

 Additional Responsibilities Outside Classes